p-satwik/Movie_Recommender_System/README.md

 Check out the live application here: [https://mvrecomsys-satwik-3d27fb687b91.herokuapp.com/](#)

 ## 📁 Datasets
+- **Dataset taken from Kaggle**

-- `tmdb_5000_movies.csv`: Contains detailed information about the movies.
+- tmdb_5000_movies.csv: Contains detailed information about the movies.
-- `tmdb_5000_credits.csv`: Holds cast and crew data for the movies.
+- tmdb_5000_credits.csv: Holds cast and crew data for the movies.

 ## ⚙️ Technologies Used